 As long as a user has registered on Facebook with a phone number, then they might encounter problems.
 The researchers also noted that the same technique can potentially hack any service at this point which uses SMS to verify the user accounts.

-Smartphone users at this moment can only follow some few guidelines to keep themselves safe.
+However, smartphone users at this moment can follow some guidelines to keep their accounts safe:

-Use 2FA system without the need for SMS texts.
+Use a 2FA system without the need for SMS texts